markosbaratsas/MHMelectric/README.md

 ## CLI

 [Python Argparse](https://docs.python.org/3/library/argparse.html) module was used for the development of the CLI.
 The CLI consumes the REST API developed in the backend.

+## Installation

+In each of these 3 directories (backend, frontend, cli), there is a `README.md` file that provides documentation regarding the installation of these 3 different components.
+Of course, frontend and CLI are clients of the backend system, which means that in order to use CLI or frontend, it is required that backend system is up and running.